 August 2017 - March 2019

-I focused on customer-centric problems which required data mining over one trillion energy consumption records and building both semi-supervised and unsupervised learning models.
+I focused on customer-centric problems which required data mining over 1 trillion energy consumption records and building both semi-supervised and unsupervised learning models.
 During my tenure, I was able to present my research, "Feature Engineering for Time-Series Electric Interval Usage Data," at the Association of Edison Illuminating Companies conference in Lake Buena Vista, FL, and was honored as the highest-rated presenter.
+Additionally, I also taught an eight-week introductory Python class to over 70 of my colleagues at PG&E.

 August 2015 - July 2017